get-smooth/crypto-lib/eips/rip-b4.md

     - 32 bytes of the `Py` y coordinate of the first point
     - 32 bytes of the `Qx` x coordinate of the first point
     - 32 bytes of the `Qy` y coordinate of the first point
+    - 32 bytes of the `u` first scalar to multiply with P
+    - 32 bytes of the `v` second scalar to multiply with Q

 - **Output data:** 64 bytes of result data and error
     - If the ecmulmuladd process succeeds, it returns the resulting point as 64 bytes of data.
 The infinity point (neutral for addition law) is represented as the (0,0) couple.